 Finding unclaimed money from deceased relatives starts with making an inventory of the types of assets you think you need to look for.
 Again, that can include things like bank accounts, real estate, insurance policies, retirement plans, investment accounts and other assets.

 Once you have a list of possible assets to track down, you can start looking for them.
-Fortunately, there are a number of websites and online tools that make this part of the process easier.
+Fortunately, there are several websites and online tools that make this part of the process easier.
 Some of the places you can look online for unclaimed money include:

 In terms of where you can look for unclaimed money from deceased relatives offline, you can check with your state’s office of the treasurer.
 Your state may have a specific division set up just for unclaimed assets that can help you find assets you may be entitled to receive.

 You can also check local and state property tax records for vehicles, land or homes that your deceased relative may have owned.
 This won’t definitively tell you if you have a claim to those assets; that’s determined by your state’s inheritance laws.
-But it could point you in the right direction for making a claim if you believe you’re entitled to inherit.
+However, it could point you in the right direction for claiming if you believe you’re entitled to inherit.

 Financial Planning Tips

-• If you have an inheritance coming your way associated with unclaimed money from deceased relatives, consider talking to a financial advisor about the best ways to use it.
-If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool can help you connect with professional advisors who serve your local area.
-You just need to answer a few simple questions to get your advisor recommendations online.
-If you’re ready, get started now.
+- If you have an inheritance coming your way associated with unclaimed money from deceased relatives, consider talking to a financial advisor about the best ways to use it.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Consider what you can do to help your heirs avoid an unclaimed money situation.
+- Consider what you can do to help your heirs avoid an unclaimed money situation.
 For example, if you don’t have a will in place yet, making one can help you avoid intestacy.
 It can also be helpful to review your beneficiary designations for things like life insurance policies and retirement accounts to make sure your assets go where you want them to after you pass away.
-Establishing a payable on death (POD) account or a trust may also need to be part of your financial plan.
-The more comprehensive your financial plan is, the easier it is to ensure that your assets end up in the right hands.
+Establishing a payable-on-death (POD) account or a trust may also need to be part of your financial plan.

 Photo credit: ©iStock.com/erhui1979, ©iStock.com/Julio Rivalta, ©iStock.com/Rawf8